Lijp411/RoadCorrector/README.md

 Users can obtain the road segmentation maps via D-LinkNet, and obtain the road centerline maps via RoadTracer, which are then fused and enhanced through the subsequent steps.
 The pre-trained models of the above two methods are provided in this repo.

- ### Connectivity_Refinement
-*Connectivity_Refinement.m*
+## Connectivity Refinement

- * This module mainly focuses on road connectivity enhancement using CrossingTracer and Buffer-Fusion strategies.
+ The script (Connectivity_Refinement.m) is used for road connectivity enhancement via CrossingTracer and Buffer-Fusion strategies.

 ## Topology correction

  When users have obtained the road intersection detection result and the road segmentation map, the road topology correction can be performed using the script (tools/ShapeCorrect.py).
 Please note that users need to vectorize the road segmentation map into a shapefile before this step.

 ## Evaluation
-*metrics_single.m*

- * This script is used for calculating the evaluation metrics including IOU, precision, recall, and F1-score.
+The script (metrics_single.m) is used for calculating the evaluation metrics including IOU, precision, recall, and F1-score.

 ## Contact us
 For any questions,please contact us via hejun36@mail2.sysu.edu.cn or lijp57@mail2.sysu.edu.cn.